Rocky-MPN/Frontend/Scrimba/Basketball-Scoreboard/README.md

 # Scrimba - Basketball Scoreboard

-This is a solution to the Frontend Developer Career Path module 3 - Basketball SCoreboard - on Scrimba [Frontend Career Path](https://scrimba.com/learn/frontend)
+This is a solution to the Frontend Developer Career Path module 3 - Basketball Scoreboard - on Scrimba [Frontend Career Path](https://scrimba.com/learn/frontend)

 The aim of this project was to create a simple basketball scoreboard.
-## - user needs to be able to add 1, 2 or 3 points
+#### - user needs to be able to add 1, 2 or 3 points
-## - scoreboard should display the current score
+#### - scoreboard should display the current score
-## - functionality should work for "Home" and "Guests" teams
+#### - functionality should work for "Home" and "Guests" teams
-## - user should be able to reset respective scores to zero
+#### - user should be able to reset respective scores to zero

 ## Links